 Something unforeseen changed.
 Josh Mellicker (DV Creators, MOD Machine) posted an anecdote in a comment that perhaps indicates that Apple were surprised by the democratization that their tool helped create.

-9 responses to “The NLE sales surprise no-one predicted?”
+9 replies on “The NLE sales surprise no-one predicted?”

 I’d thought I’d add that EditShare Lightworks is claiming 300,000 download of their Windows version since it’s current free release.